cnlohr/shadertrixx/README.md

  * force loop to unroll with [unroll] (UNITY_UNROLL) or
  * force a loop with [loop] (UNITY_LOOP)
  * there's also [call] for if or switch statements I think, not sure exactly how it works.

+### Lyuma Beautiful Retro Pixels Technique

- * If you want to use pixels but make the boundaries between the pixels be less ugly, use this:
+If you want to use pixels but make the boundaries between the pixels be less ugly, use this:
 ```glsl
 float2 coord = i.tex.xy * _MainTex_TexelSize.zw;
 float2 fr = frac(coord + 0.5);